-The AG-CO FootingPad® models FP-10, FP-12, FP-16, FP-20 and FP-24 are used as footings for the support of post columns in buildings for Type V construction under the IBC or any construction under the IRC.
+The AG-CO FootingPad® models FP-10, FP-12, FP-16, FP-20 and FP-24 are used as footings for the support of post columns in exterior locations or under-floor spaces in buildings of Type V construction under the IBC or any construction under the IRC.
 The FootingPad® post foundations are used as individual, isolated footings supporting gravity loads only.